KarmaKamikaze/STEP/README.md

     end functions

 There are four main _scopes_.
-It is mandatory to provide either `setup` or `loop` - the rest are mandatory.
+It is mandatory to provide either `setup` or `loop` - the rest are optional.

 2. Understand the scopes